Describing Who You Are and How You Add Value

 Remember this.

 Some people may have taken on roles that do not fit with their trajectory.
-Perhaps they had to take on a role for a reason.
-Perhaps there are gaps that need to be addressed.
+Perhaps there were specific objectives they needed to meet, and there may be gaps left to address.
 Do not worry about the gaps or the elements that are not as aligned.
 You’re not being untruthful to not talk it up.
 What you’re looking to do is to downplay the elements that are not as aligned.
 It is less about the path travelled and far more about your direction and goals that matter.
 That is what can help tie all disparate elements together.

 This is why developing an elevator pitch is an important exercise but also a repeatable one.
 As you journey through different roles and companies and as your circumstances change, review your pitch to ensure it is aligned with your direction.
 Ultimately, your pitch helps you put your best foot forward always.